Primary Navigation Mobile

 Comfort

-Passenger comfort in the Ora 03 is largely excellent for a small electric car – it’s one of the highlights of the whole car.
-Not only do you get plenty of space, but the seats themselves are comfortable, though broad-shouldered rear passengers will find themselves a little bit hemmed in by the car’s teardrop roofline.
+Passenger comfort in the Ora 03 is largely excellent – it’s one of the highlights of the whole car.
+Not only do you get plenty of space, but the seats themselves are comfortable and squishy, though not very supportive.
+Broad-shouldered rear passengers will find themselves a little bit hemmed in by the car’s teardrop roofline in the rear but it’s still roomy.

 Safety